sfambach/AmazonDashButtonEsp32Server/README.md

-# AmazonDashButtonEsp32Server
+# ESPDashButtonEnsemble
-This project uses an ESP8266/ESP32 to create a Server for the famous Amazon Dash Button.
+This project contains some attempts to create a dash button.
+As basis a ESP8266 or ESP32 is taken.
+Also some examples with Amazon Dashbutton mabe available ;)

 ## Hardware
 * Amazon Dashbutton
-* ESP Development board or equivalent
+* ESP8266/32 Development board or equivalent

 ## Tested with